 The ranch was used extensively in the western "Love Me Tender" (1956) with Elvis Presley, appears as a copper mine in "Broken Lance" (1954) with Spencer Tracy and Robert Wagner and is seen briefly in "The Seven Year Itch" (1955) with Marilyn Monroe.

-Just a year after their apes took the world by storm, Fox released the smash "Butch Cassidy and the Sundance Kid" starring Paul Newman, Robert Redford and Katherine Ross.
+Just a year after their apes took the world by storm, Fox released the smash "Butch Cassidy and the Sundance Kid" starring Paul Newman, Robert Redford and Katharine Ross.
 While most of the film was shot in Colorado and Utah, part of the famous jump into the river was done by stuntmen at Century Lake (with plenty of Hollywood magic helping out) because the river in Colorado seen in the film wasn’t deep enough to support such a high jump.

 Fox Ranch was purchased by the State of California in 1974 and opened as public parkland in 1976.
 The home used for "Mr. Blandings Builds His Dream House" stands today in the park and serves as administrative offices for California State Parks.